-On this page, Information and links to RMS web pages and application form.
+On this page, Information and links to Transport for NSW web pages and application form.
 For more information please contact the club registrar.

-The 48 to 78 Holden Car Club is an RMS recognized historic vehicle club and participates in the historic and conditional vehicle registration schemes through RMS NSW and the 60 day log book trial.
+The 48 to 78 Holden Car Club is a Transport for NSW recognized historic vehicle club and participates in the Historic and Classic vehicle registration schemes through Transport for NSW and the 60 day log book scheme.
 See the link below.

 It is advisable to consult the club registrar as to which registration scheme applies to your vehicle before applying for conditional registration.

 To be eligible to take part in these schemes a member is required to meet the following criteria....

 - Be a fully financial member of the club. ( Club membership is due 31st October each year).